VitaliiSvietkov/UCODE-uls/README.md

              user.

      -a      Include directory entries whose names begin with a dot (.).

+     -C      Force multi-column output; this is the default when output is to a terminal.

+     -F      Display a slash (`/') immediately after each pathname that is a directory, an asterisk (`*') after each that is executable, an at sign (`@') after each symbolic link, an equals sign (`=') after each socket, a percent sign (`%') after each whiteout, and a ver- tical bar (`|') after each that is a FIFO.

      -f      Output is not sorted.
 This option turns on the -a option.